ga-wdi-boston/wdi_3_rack_rails_lite/instructor_notes1.md

 * A collection of other ruby files are keep in the lib directory.

-	We are, _unlike in Rails_, create a lib/rails dir that will contain ruby that typically is provided by one of the rails gems.
+	We are, _unlike in Rails_, creating a lib/rails dir that will contain ruby that typically is provided by one of the rails gems.

 ```
 mkdir lib
 mkdir -p lib/rails
 ```
-### Create a config.ru
+### Create a Rackup, config.ru
 Create a rackup.
 This will initialize, or _bring up_, the application when the rackup command is invoked on the command line.

 ```